pzaino/zvector/README.md

 - **Elements swapping support**

-   The library comes with an handy reentrant and thread safe swap function that can swap elements in the vector (vect_swap)
+   The library comes with an handy reentrant and thread safe swap function that can swap elements in the vector (vect_swap), a vect_swap_range to swap a range of values in yoru vector and many more useful data manipoulation functions (including vector rotation and more).

 - **Single call to apply a function to the entire vector**

    The library supports a single call to apply a C function to each and every element of the vector, very handy in many situations (vect_apply).
 It also support conditional function application to an entire vectore (vect_apply_if).
+It also support an handly vect_apply_range which applies a user function to a range of values in your vector.

 - **Data copy/move and merge support**

-   The library comes with 3 handy calls to copy one vector into another, or move one vector into another or merge one vector with another and in all the 3 cases a user can chose from which element to which element to perform the requested function.
+   ZVector comes with 3 handy calls to copy one vector into another, or move one vector into another or merge one vector with another and in all the 3 cases a user can chose from which element to which element to perform the requested function.

 - **CI/CD support**